Thank you, all, who have contacted us. We are delighted that THE PRESENCE OF THEIR ABSENCE is ready for you on ITunes and Amazon.

 Raised in Los Angeles in an atmosphere of comedy writers, I gravitated to news reporting at KING TV, Seattle, becoming Executive Producer before joining Newsweek, ABC as a foreign editor, and producer at NBC News.
 I eventually scratched my funny bone when George Schlatter hired me on his reality comedy series.

 Fred Zaidman was the first to notice LUNCH on my website.
-We formed a friendship and collaboration on The Presence of Their Absence, which traces Fred’s “inherited trauma” and search for his ancestral roots in the ashes of the Holocaust.
-It is a privilege to tell his unique story and make this deeply personal film.
+We formed a collaboration on The Presence of Their Absence, which traces Fred’s “inherited trauma” and search for his roots in the ashes of the Holocaust.
+It is a privilege to tell his astounding story.

 I graduated UC Berkeley, earned my M.A. in Italian literature from the University of Florence and Middlebury College, and completed doctorate requirements with interest in WWII Italy’s Resistance.

-I am the son of Holocaust survivors who suffered internally from the pain inflicted upon them during the Holocaust.
+I am the son of Holocaust survivors who suffered from the pain inflicted upon them during the Shoah.
 A pain so excruciating, they avoided talking about their parents and siblings who had perished.
 Perhaps they were protecting me or protecting themselves, or both.

-Born in Los Angeles, I grew up among Polish and Yiddish-speaking families, unsure if I belonged in the "old" world, or "new".
+I grew up in Los Angeles among Polish and Yiddish-speaking families, unsure if I belonged in the "old" world, or "new".
 I began working when I was 12, selling maps to movie stars' homes, and developed my competitive edge in sports, which came naturally.
-I have worked in various businesses and manage my properties.
+I owned a lighting business and now manage my properties.

-My passion in life, volunteering to help the underserved and underprivileged, is inspired by the compassion my parents instilled in me with acts of kindness for the less fortunate, despite all that they had gone through.
+My passion in life, volunteering to help the underserved, is inspired by the compassion my parents instilled in me with acts of kindness for the less fortunate, despite all that they had gone through.

-But there was something always gnawing at me from deep down inside.
-I wanted to know who my grandparents, aunts, and uncles were, what did they look like.
+But something always gnawed at me from deep down inside.
+I wanted to know who my grandparents, aunts and uncles were, what they looked like.
 What were their names?
 Where did they live?
 What did they do?
-Questions I couldn't ask until much later in life.
+Questions I couldn't ask until later in life.
 An invisible wall seemingly impenetrable separated my past from the present.

-To protect my parents from reliving their pain, I made a promise to myself to wait until they had both passed away to begin my search for answers I had so desperately yearned for.
+To spare my parents more distress, I promised myself to wait until they had passed away to search for answers I had desperately yearned for.
 They had provided enough basic information for me to begin building a family tree from a tiny twig on a short branch..

 I was hesitant to let a film crew follow my foray into the unknown.
-But it led to an unexpected journey that has yielded a plethora of information, meetings with new relatives, trips to Poland, Israel, and Germany, and a surprise that I invite you to discover with me.
+But it led to an incredible journey that has yielded a plethora of information, meeting new relatives, trips to Poland, Israel, and Germany, and a surprise that I invite you to discover with me.

 I hope my experience inspires your own searches for answers that resonate for future generations.
 Now, my passion for helping others has added a new element that has changed my life for the good.

 (L. to R.): In Radomsko, Poland, we put down cameras to help clean a mass grave with Baptist minister Steven Reece, our guide to Fred's spectacular discovery.